rahelcecilia/Jarkom-Modul-3-I06-2022/README.md

 ## Number 7
-Eden as a server for exchanging information with a fixed IP address with IP [prefix IP].3.13
+Eden as a server for exchanging information with a fixed IP address with IP 10.39.3.13

 hwaddress on Eden :